oobabooga/text-generation-webui/docs/llama.cpp-models.md

 set FORCE_CMAKE=1
 pip install llama-cpp-python --no-cache-dir
 ```
+Note: If you used one click install (windows) then run cmd_windows.bat first and use THAT cmd terminal window.

 Here you can find the different compilation options for OpenBLAS / cuBLAS / CLBlast: https://pypi.org/project/llama-cpp-python/